Base unit of measurement

-A base unit (also referred to as a fundamental unit) is a unit adopted for measurement of a base quantity.
+A base unit of measurement (also referred to as a base unit or fundamental unit) is a unit of measurement adopted for a base quantity.
 A base quantity is one of a conventionally chosen subset of physical quantities, where no quantity in the subset can be expressed in terms of the others.
-The SI base units, or Systeme International d'unites, consists of the metre, kilogram, second, ampere, kelvin, mole and candela.
+The SI base units, or Systéme International d'unités, consists of the metre, kilogram, second, ampere, kelvin, mole and candela.

-A base unit is one that has been explicitly so designated; a secondary unit for the same quantity is a derived unit.
-For example, when used with the International System of Units, the gram is a derived unit, not a base unit.
+A unit multiple (or multiple of a unit) is an integer multiple of a given unit; likewise a unit submultiple (or submultiple of a unit) is a submultiple or a unit fraction of a given unit.

+Unit prefixes are common base-10 or base-2 powers multiples and submultiples of units.